lambda826/My-Notebook/99 Interview/BQ.md

 - **Keys**
 	-  Pick a couple of positive achievements in your current role.
 		-  Articulate how you can use these experiences to achieve your goals in the new role.
-	-	Emphasize the things you are looking forward to in your new job
+	-	Emphasize the things you are looking forward to in your new job.
-		-	Working on a larger-scale problems
+		-	Working on a larger-scale problems.
-		-	Better opportunities for impact
+		-	Better opportunities for impact.
 	-	Focus on what you have to look forward to and not what you are leaving behind
+	-	Familiarize yourself with the company's vision and its core values.

 # Tell me about a time you disaggreed with someone
 -  **Evaluation**
 	-  Work in difficult situations.
 	-  Strong communication skills.
 	-  Empathy & respect for coworkers.
 	-  Positive impact.
 	-  Flexible to compromise.
 	-  Open to learning.
 -  **Keys**
 	-  Describe the situation, the events that occurred, explain what led to the conflict.
 	-  Present both sides of the argumetns in a positive way.
 	-  Explain the exact steps you took to address the conflict.
 	-  Show that you proactively communicated the issue and its resolution to all the stakeholders.
 	-  Express how the outcome was beneficial to the company and not just to you and your coworker.
 	-  Explain the learnings you took from the conflict.
 	-  Calmly explain both sides' point of view.
 Show how a complete understanding or a compromise led to a better outcome.
     -  Spend more time talking about the resolution.